 A 4WD or adventure motorcycle won't, in itself, give you access to every experience in our parks, but will open up lots of places to you, and not only in the most remote parks.

 There are many thousands of kilometres of dirt, sand, gravel and rocky roads and tracks in our parks that cannot be ridden or driven with regular road vehicles.
 Except in designated off-road vehicle areas (see below), you must stick to these roads and tracks.
 Walking and cycling tracks are, obviously, off-limits.
 All of Western Australia's road and traffic laws apply, the vehicle and the driver or rider must be licensed and the vehicle must be roadworthy.
 Details are available from the Department of Transport.

-You can also find more detailed information on motorbike and 4WD trails, including those managed by Parks and Wildlife, at the TrailsWA website.
+You can find more detailed information on motorbike and 4WD trails, including those managed by the Parks and Wildlife Service, at TrailsWA.

 Like any adventure activity, a range of equipment and experiences are available.
 We are working with a number of representative associations on a classification system to assist drivers and riders to understand what type of vehicle and auxiliary equipment is required, what level of experience is necessary and what conditions you are likely to encounter in each area.
 Similar information is currently available in a number of specialist road atlases.
 You should always carry a current edition of one of these, but be aware that we are not responsible for their content.

 In a variation to the general advice for all adventure activities, always travel in groups of at least three vehicles.
 In addition to all the other information throughout this website and the driving, riding and navigation skills required for these roads and tracks, you need to be equipped for and capable of vehicle recovery and repair, and for bush and outback survival.
 These are all specialist skills that require specialist training - don't think you can just drive out of the sales room or hire yard and head off to the places featured here.
 For more useful information see 'Safety in parks and reserves' and 'Travelling in remote locations'.